 The Philippine Foundation for Cultural and Educational Development, Inc. (PFCED) is a non-stock, non-profit corporation duly registered with the Securities and Exchange Commission on June 25, 1965.
 PFCED committed itself to the promotion of academic excellence, professional proficiency, as well as social responsibility among people from all walks of life.
 It is an operating organization.
 Its main office is located at Room 202, Alexander House, 132 Amorsolo St. Legaspi Village, Makati City.
-The Foundation has 26 regular staff, 99 project-based staff, 1,828 regular volunteers composed of professional men and women, young professionals and students in different centers, and 7 members of the Board of Trustees.

 Its purposes, among others, are “to be a seedbed of social change in the community and society through programs that are deeply grounded on Christian and human values; to contribute effectively in providing the country with morally upright citizens who will work towards professional excellence, and a growing concern for the social welfare and progress of the underprivileged; and to maintain and operate the existing centers for the cultural, educational and spiritual formation of students, professional men and women”.